We run open immunisation sessions and appointment clinics at different venues around our community.

 We offer the seasonal flu vaccine each year from around April once stock becomes available.

-Currently, we have the 2021 seasonal flu vaccine available for purchase without a prescription at our sessions at a cost of $20.
+When the seasonal flu vaccine is available, it can be purchased without a prescription at our sessions at a cost of $20.

 You may be eligible for a funded flu vaccine on the National Immunisation Program - check your eligibility here.